We are here to help. For questions regarding requirements, upgrading options, or how to apply, contact an Educational Advisor.

 Receive conditional acceptance.

-Once you have met the requirements, you will be conditionally accepted into the program and must pay a deposit of 50% of your first-year tuition fees.
+Once you have met the requirements, you will be conditionally accepted into the program and must pay a $6000 deposit toward the first semester tuition fees.
 Your acceptance letter will be sent upon receipt of this payment.
 First-term tuition is non-refundable unless a study permit is denied.

 Learn more about how and when to apply for study permits.